replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### Improvements {#improvements-1-108-1}
-* Prevents app rollback on embedded-cluster installations.
+* Prevents application rollback in Embedded Cluster installations.

 ### Bug Fixes {#bug-fixes-1-108-1}
 * Fixes an issue in Embedded Cluster where forward slashes were replaced with dashes in custom role labels.